 - Robo advisors: Still relatively new in Canada, robo advisors have become attractive since their fees are reasonable.
 What investors like about robo advisors is the hands-off approach.
 Your portfolio is chosen based on your risk tolerance.
 All of the actual investing and rebalancing is handled by algorithms and fund managers, so there’s nothing for you to do.
 This passive style is suitable for some investors, but there’s no one to check your emotions, and you may not get personal advice about your overall financial picture.

-- Financial advisor: Although using a financial advisor, or wealth manager, will cost you more than some other options available, you’re getting added value.
-Wealth managers can create a custom portfolio that’s designed for your needs and help you navigate the ups and downs of the markets.
+- Financial advisor: Although using a financial advisor, or wealth advisor, will cost you more than some other options available, you’re getting added value.
+Wealth advisors can create a custom portfolio that’s designed for your needs and help you navigate the ups and downs of the markets.
 Essentially, you’re getting someone in your corner who will help you manage your finances so you can focus on the things that you care about.
 “Professional advisors understand market volatility, are an objective party, and will monitor your portfolio,” says Ciccozzi.
 “In addition, you’ll get value through their knowledge of tax-efficient investing, portfolio rebalancing, and goal alignment.”

 Tapping a wealth of information for the future